AlanZhangUCSC/lab_notebook/README.md

 I will try with another sample, `cr5_10.mammoth.fq`...
 Also worked.
 Very good.
 I will now go on phoenix and run the pipeline with all the reads from Bianca.

+`panmama_ancient_mito.sh` maps all the read samples to the vertebrate mito tree.
+Outputs are in `ancient_mito_out/`.
+Job array id: `22686096`.

+`panmama_ancient_mammoth_mito.sh` maps all the read samples to the mammoth mito tree.
+Outputs are in `ancient_mammoth_mito_out/`.
+Job array id: `22687109`.

+While many samples were estimated to only contain mammoth mito, there still seem to be some contaminants not filtered out.
+I will also have panmama output the assigned reads to each haplotype estimated to be present, as well as most information on the parsimony scores of the reads remaining after the low-score removal step.

+Rerun `panmama_ancient_mito.sh` (`22707598`) and `panmama_ancient_mammoth_mito.sh` (`22707650`)